ultrabug/py3status/README.md

 py3status extends the mighty i3status for enhanced i3bar customization on i3wm

+## Documentation
+See the [wiki](https://github.com/ultrabug/py3status/wiki) for up to date documentation.

 ## Requirements
 You must set the `output_format` to `i3bar` in the general section of your i3status.conf: